-Major positions held within the AB InBev Group
+Major position with the AB InBev Group

-- Global Chief People Officer of AB InBev - Director of Ambev
+- AB InBev (Global Chief People Officer) - Ambev (Director of the board)

 Mr. Jamel was the Chief Financial Officer of Ambev from 2009 to 2015.
 His more than 20-year journey with the AB InBev Group has taken him from leading finance roles in Brazil to the Dominican Republic, through Western Europe and North America.
 Prior to his current role, he served as the Vice President of Finance and Technology for the North America Zone of AB InBev.
 He joined Ambev's board as an alternate director from April 2017 to May 2018 and has been re-designated as a director since May 2018.